sfarrens/sfarrens.github.io/_posts/2022-02-20-best-albums.md

 category: blog
 image: bloodmoon-i.png
 tag: Music
-visibility: private
+visibility: public
 layout: post
 blurb: "My picks for the best albums of 2021"
 excerpt_separator: <!--more-->
 ---

-2021 was a trying year for everyone.
-One silver lining from this situation (at least from my perspective) has been that many musicians have not be able to tour and hence have had time to focus on creating new music.
-A lot of great albums were released last year, here are my picks for the best albums of 2021.
+2021 was a trying year for everyone, being stuck at home, anxious and with no clear end to the pandemic in sight.
+One silver lining from this dire situation (at least from my perspective) has been that many musicians have not be able to tour and hence have had time to focus on creating new music with any distractions.
+A lot of great albums were released last year so many, in fact, that I found it hard to narrow down my list of favourites to a reasonable number.
+In the end, after lengthy internal debates, I choose my top five albums of the year.
+Five albums that are very much worth your time, particularly if you are not already familiar with some of these bands.

+In case these five are enough sate your appetite, I have also included a list of a further twenty-three albums that are worth checking out.

 ## Contents
 {:.no_toc}